This Career Assessment Will Take You a Little Longer, But It’s Worth It!

 Free Career Assessment Exercise: Step 1

 Many people find it helpful when looking back over their lives for enjoyable activities, to break down their past life into blocks.

-[If you under 25 years old you may find it easier to use 2 to 3 year periods, for example, fit it to your own circumstances].
+[If you are under 25 years old you may find it easier to use 2 to 3-year periods, for example, fit it to your own circumstances].

 The purpose of the table is to simply help you remember your enjoyable activities.

 Once you have remembered them, then we will begin to investigate them more fully.

 WE ARE ALL BLESSED WITH GOD GIVEN TALENTS.SUGAR RAY LEONARD US OLYMPIC CHAMPION AND PROFESSIONAL BOXER

 MINE JUST HAPPENS TO BE BEATING PEOPLE UP